Armstrong: 40 years are nothing

-The movement is demonstrated by walking and that is what Lance Armstrong is doing who, at 40 years of age and one season after leaving professional cycling, continues to compete at the highest level… and doing very well.
+Movement is demonstrated by walking and that is what Lance Armstrong is doing who, at 40 years old and one season after leaving professional cycling, continues to compete at the highest level... and doing it very well.

-Neither the investigation carried out by the FBI against him in the United States for doping, nor the repercussions that this matter has had in Europe have managed to undermine one of the key aspects of his entire professional career: his mental strength.
-He could be living on rents, dedicated to his children and his family, controlling his business, which has an important component in cycling, but the instinct of competition can with him.
+Neither the investigation carried out by the FBI against him in the United States for doping, nor the repercussions that this matter has had in Europe have managed to undermine one of the key aspects in his entire professional career: his mental strength.
+He could be living off the income, dedicating himself to his children and his family, controlling his businesses, which have an important component in cycling, but the instinct of competition can with him.

 Last weekend he ran the Xterra Triathlon World Championship, a modality that consists of 1.500 meters of swimming, 29,5 kilometers of mountain-bike and 9,8 kilometers of running.
 A sharp drop in the mountain bike event prevented him from getting into the top ten.
 He finished in XNUMXrd place.